 This systematic review found evidence to suggest potential benefits in zinc supplementation for depression.

-Interestingly, this study found a 24% lower serum zinc level on the 3rd day postpartum, a day commonly known as "third-day blues" day.
+Interestingly, this study found a 24% lower serum zinc level on the 3rd day postpartum.
+A day which is known by health professionals as commonly known as "third-day blues" day.

 Copper is an antagonist of zinc

 Copper is an antagonist of zinc and vice versa, zinc antagonises copper.
 Therefore, the naturopathic treatment for high copper levels is high dose zinc supplementation.

 Copper and zinc compete for absorption.
 If you are supplementing with either of them you can't take them at the same time.
 High dose zinc supplementation can help to balance out high levels of copper in the body.

 Some people may have high copper levels for different reasons.
 Some people can have high copper levels from the water they drink (can be in pipes).